 • state: Talking about stateful and stateless, state represents the current value(s) of a component.
 The state is like a “private member” and can’t be updated directly.
 You need to use something like setState() so each time you update the state, it will render your component with its new value.

-• lifecycle: This is handling of the React component that will go through different stage from before it appears in the DOM, to being updated until after it gets removed.
-The React component API provides methods to control the behavior in each of those stage
+• lifecycle: This is handling of the React component that will go through different stages from before it appears in the DOM, to being updated until after it gets removed.
+The React component API provides methods to control the behavior in each of those stages

 There’s a nice interactive diagram available online that shows the common lifecycle.